TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 Creating a new `DataSetRepoScala` is trivial.
 To create a new `DataSetRepoPython`, we will need for the Python proxy to provide a factory for `IDataSetRepoPy4J`.
 Rather than registering a repo, the proxy will register a factory with the `SmvApp`.

+We will create a new class hierarchy for repo factories. `DataSetRepoFactory` will be the generic repo factory interface.
+It will be implemented by `DataSetRepoPython` and `DataSetRepoScala`.

 # runParams